yona-projects/yona-translate/README.md

 ---

 ```
-/source -- Yona jar file & mesage files which you want to add
+/source -- Yona jar file & message files which you want to add or update
-/output -- Updated yona file will be generated here
+/output -- Updated yona main jar file will be generated here
 ```